shoaib3136/19AI550_new/Ex.No.6_JumpinginUnity.md

 7. Add a Rigidbody to the Player
 8. With the Player selected: Inspector → Add Component → Rigidbody
-9. Set Constraints > Freeze Rotation X, Z (optional for stability) 10.Create the Jump Script and Apply the Script Player 11.Run the game
+9. Set Constraints > Freeze Rotation X, Z (optional for stability)
+10. Create the Jump Script and Apply the Script Player
+11. Run the game
-12.Press Play
+12. Press Play
-13.Press Spacebar to jump
+13. Press Spacebar to jump
-14.Your cube should only jump when touching the ground
+14. Your cube should only jump when touching the ground

 ### Program:
 ```